Self-guided Sightseeing Tour #1 in Fort-de-France, France

 Show sight on map

 The Lycée Victor-Schœlcher is a public secondary school located in Fort-de-France, Martinique.
-The first high school in Martinique, it welcomed all generations of Martinique's intellectual elite.
+The first high school in Martinique, it has welcomed all generations of Martinique's intellectual elite.

 Wikipedia: Lycée Victor-Schœlcher (Fort-de-France) (FR)